-Pograincome wilbe generedrom larepymes fromome owners who had fian igorew construction.
-The loans will be amortized not to exceed 30 years and the proceeds will be treated as program income.
-The program income will be used for eligible CDBG-DR expenditures and upon completion of the CDBG-DR grant program income will be used for eligible CDBG expenditures.
+Pograincome wilbe generedrom larepymes fromome owners who hadfanigrew constuctio.
+The lans willbe amrtied not toed 30 yeas and thproceeds wil btreaed as prgramincme.
+Thpogram incomwill besed for eligile CDBG-DR expenitures and upn copletion of the CDBG-DR grant program income will be used for eligible CDBG expenditures.
 Program income will be utilized before drawing grant funds.